 This flag offers a workaround, albeit a slightly convoluted one.
-To be able to load an object file outside of the low 2Gb, the object code needs to be compiled with -fPIC -fexternal-dynamic-refs.
+To be able to load an object file outside of the low 2Gb, the object code needs to be compiled with -fPIC - fexternal-dynamic-refs.
 When the +RTS -xp flag is passed, the linker will assume that all object files were compiled with -fPIC -fexternal-dynamic-refs and load them anywhere in the address space.
 It's up to you to arrange that the object files you load (including all packages) were compiled in the right way.
 If this is not the case for an object, the linker will probably fail with an error message when the problem is detected.

-On some platforms where PIC is always the case, e.g. $x86_64$ MacOS X, this flag is enabled by default.
+On some platforms where PIC is always the case, e.g. macOS and OpenBSD on x86_64, and macOS and Linux on aarch64 this flag is enabled by default.
+One repercussion of this is that referenced system libraries also need to be compiled with -fPIC if we need to load them in the runtime linker.